Impact of recent measurement of $(g-2)_\mu$, LHC search for supersymmetry, and LZ experiment on Minimal Supersymmetric Standard Model: Theoretical preliminaries of MSSM

-The following points about $a_\mu^{\rm SUSY}$ should be noted: \begin{itemize} \item If all the dimensional SUSY parameters involved in $a_\mu^{\rm SUSY}$ take a common value $M_{\rm SUSY}$, $a_\mu^{\rm SUSY}$ is proportional to $m_\mu^2 \tan \beta/M_{\rm SUSY}^2$, indicating that the muon g-2 anomaly prefers a large $\tan \beta$ and a moderately low SUSY scale. \item The "WHL" contribution is usually much larger than the other contributions if $\tilde{\mu}_L$ is not significantly heavier than $\tilde{\mu}_R$~\cite{Cao:2021tuh}. \item The difference between the $a_\mu^{\rm SUSY}$ values calculated by the mass insertion approximation and the full expression was less than $3\%$.
-We verified this conclusion for the green samples in Fig.~\ref{fig1} of this work. \item The two-loop (2L) contributions to $a_\mu$, including 2L corrections to SM one-loop diagrams and those to SUSY one-loop diagrams~\cite{Stockinger:2006zn}, were about $-5\%$ of the one-loop prediction~\cite{Cao:2022ovk}.
+The following points about $a_\mu^{\rm SUSY}$ should be noted: \begin{itemize} \item If all the dimensional SUSY parameters involved in $a_\mu^{\rm SUSY}$ take a common value $M_{\rm SUSY}$, $a_\mu^{\rm SUSY}$ is proportional to $m_\mu^2 \tan \beta/M_{\rm SUSY}^2$, indicating that the muon g-2 anomaly prefers a large $\tan \beta$ and a moderately low SUSY scale. \item Unlike the "WHL", "BHL", and "BHR" contributions, which usually diminish monotonously with the increase of $|\mu|$, the "BLR" contribution is linearly proportional to $\mu$.
+As a result, the tremendously massive higgsino scenario, characterized by predicting $\mu \gtrsim 30~{\rm TeV}$, can yield the central value of the muon g-2 anomaly even when $M_1$, $M_{\tilde{\mu}_L}$, and $M_{\tilde{\mu}_R}$ are at the TeV scale~\cite{Gu:2021mjd}.
+In this study, we are not interested in this case since it needs severe fine tunings to predict $m_Z$~\cite{Baer:2012uy}. \item Assuming $|\mu| < 1~{\rm TeV}$, the "WHL" contribution is usually much larger than the other contributions if $\tilde{\mu}_L$ is not significantly heavier than $\tilde{\mu}_R$~\cite{Cao:2021tuh}. \item The difference between the $a_\mu^{\rm SUSY}$ values calculated by the mass insertion approximation and the full expression is less than $3\%$.
+We verified this conclusion for the green samples in Fig.~\ref{fig1} of this work. \item The two-loop (2L) contributions to $a_\mu$, including 2L corrections to SM one-loop diagrams and those to SUSY one-loop diagrams~\cite{Stockinger:2006zn}, are about $-5\%$ of the one-loop prediction~\cite{Cao:2022ovk}.
 These were neglected in this study. \end{itemize}